HawToo/brainly-ad-blocker/README.md

 4. **Enjoy Ad-Free Learning:** Once integrated and any issues resolved, you're all set!
 Enjoy a distraction-free learning journey on Brainly.

-## Contribution

-We welcome contributions to enhance the Brainly Ad Blocker further.
-If you've identified issues or have ideas for improvements, feel free to open an issue or submit a pull request.
-Let's work together to create an optimal learning environment!

 ## Disclaimer

 Please note that the Brainly Ad Blocker is developed independently and is not officially affiliated with the Brainly platform.
 Use it responsibly and respect the platform's terms of use.